Coush3/mousejiggler/README.md

 ```

 The `-j` command-line switch tells Mouse Jiggler to commence jiggling immediately on startup.

-Bugs
-====

-When installed using Chocolatey, command-line help may not be displayed properly.
-See "installation" above.

 Features That Will Not Be Implemented
 =====================================